Best Cold-Weather Sleeping Bags of 2023

 Weight: 4 lbs.
 15.5 oz. ⸱ Fill Weight: 47 oz. ⸱ Fill Power: 800+

-This beast of a bag has a temperature rating of -40°F, so is good to go virtually anywhere short of the higher portions of Everest or cooler corners of Siberia.
-It’s made with a 47 oz. of 800+ fill goose down.
-While this makes it heavier and bulkier than any other bag on our list, its warmth-to-weight ratio is still mightily impressive.
+The Marmot CWM, with a temperature rating of -40°F, is our top choice for extreme cold weather sleeping bags, suitable for most frigid environments except the highest elevations of Everest or the coldest regions of Siberia.
+It features 47 oz. of 800+ fill goose down, making it heavier and bulkier compared to other bags on our list, yet its warmth-to-weight ratio is still mightily impressive.

 The CWM features a cross-baffle construction and baffled hood to eliminate cold spots and keep out drafts.
 There’s also a down-filled tube along the zipper to keep warmth from leaking out and a 360-degree foot box.